tim-fiola/network_traffic_modeler_py3/docs/examples.rst

 The network_modeling_client_code_examples_read_from_*.py files demo the following:

 * loading a network topology from a list or from a file
-* an interactive visualization of the network to include
+* an included interactive visualization of the network

   - tooltips showing interface name and utilization
   - interface colors indicating utilization range